 - Provide opportunities for adults to develop and use their leadership and management skills.

 - Recognise and value the contribution of members in the Region.

 - Promote and utilise the Girl Guides Australia Awards system for Adult volunteers and various local, State and National Volunteer recognition systems.

 - Work with Learning & Development personnel to ensure Leader and Manager learning/training needs are met effectively.

-- Support new Managers in the Region, and in consultation with the Learning Partner overs their development, complete induction responsibilities and sign-off
+- Support new Managers in the Region, and in consultation with the Learning Partner oversee their development, complete induction responsibilities and sign-off

 - Passport activities as appropriate.